 Billions of dollars are spent annually on medications that do not work.
 PGx testing is a noninvasive buccal swab that is only tested once, but offers guidance for a lifetime

 Avoid the trial-and-error pattern of prescribing.
-Patients who experience medication side effects are less likely to maintain medication compliance.
+Residents who experience medication side effects are less likely to maintain medication compliance.